How to Apply

 Since the medical profession needs individuals with a wide range of talents and academic backgrounds, both science and nonscience majors will be considered.
-Ninety (90) semester hours from an accredited college or university are required, and a Baccalaureate degree is preferred.
+Ninety (90) semester hours from a U.S. regionally accredited college or university are required, and a Baccalaureate degree is preferred.
 Regardless of major, the science courses selected to fulfill the minimum requirements should be designated for science or premed students.

 Minimum requirements include:

 - General Chemistry with Lab: 8 semester hours

 - General Biology with Lab: 8 semester hours

 - Organic Chemistry with Lab: Two semesters or three quarters.

 - General Physics with Lab: 8 semester hours

 - English Composition or Literature: Two semesters or three quarters.

 Please note, while Biochemistry is not required, it is highly recommended and may take the place of Organic Chemistry II.
 Statistics and Immunology also are recommended.